ktorio/ktor-documentation/topics/client-create-multiplatform-application.md

 ## Enable internet access on Android {id="android-internet"}

 The final thing you need to do is to enable internet access for the Android application.
+Open the
+<path>composeApp/src/androidMain/AndroidManifest.xml</path>
-Open the `composeApp/src/androidMain/AndroidManifest.xml` file and enable the required permission using the `uses-permission` element:
+file and enable the required permission using the `&lt;uses-permission&gt;` element:

 ```xml
 <manifest>